 “In the period 2022 to 2028, a near tripling of electricity demand will be met mainly through a combination of natural gas… coupled with a major expansion of solar power for the main coastal urban areas and with batteries for off-grid areas,” it adds.

 Moreover, with incentives implemented by the government, several private sector businesses will have taken advantage and moved to fully rely on solar energy.
-In addition to private sector businesses, the operations of Caribbean Community (CARICOM) Secretariat are also fully powered by a PV system.
+In addition to private sector businesses, the operations of the Caribbean Community (CARICOM) Secretariat are also fully powered by a PV system.

-Under the incentive programme, the government has granted zero-rated and made items such as solar panels, solar lamps, wind turbines, deep cycle batteries, among other things, fully exempt from import duties.
+Under the incentive programme, the government has granted zero-rated and made items such as solar panels, solar lamps, wind turbines, and deep cycle batteries, among other things, fully exempt from import duties.

 The GEA head explained that currently there are 54 entities which have opted to generate their own energy.
-This represents a total of1.4MW of installed capacity.
+This represents a total of 1.4MW of installed capacity.

 “The Government welcomes the participation of private businesses in the clean energy transition and sees the private sector as a key partner in financing and developing projects to advance emerging renewable energy and energy efficiency technology,” Sharma stated.

 He added that Guyana Power and Light (GPL), which is already embracing renewable energy opportunities, is currently developing a feed-in mechanism to encourage more solar PV grid-connected systems.